Code-Institute-Submissions/jhch-project/README.md

 ### Media

 - #### Images
-    - The Main background image, the JHCH logo was
+    - The Main background image, the JHCH logo was produced by myself using Adobe Illustrator.
+    - The images of Justine were personal photographs and other imagery obtained from [**Adobe Stock**](https://stock.adobe.com/uk/) and [**Unsplash**](https://unsplash.com/).
     - The JHCH favicon was created in [**Ionos**](https://www.ionos.co.uk/tools/favicon-generator).

+- #### Sounds

+    - 3 different audio files were used, two personal messages from Justine herself and one audio file from a client regarding her experience and recent treatment.
+These were received from Justine and converted by using use of [**Switch Audio File Converter Software**](https://www.nch.com.au/switch/index.html).
+An MP3, M4A and WAV files have been supplied.